numpy/numpy/doc/neps/nep-0048-spending-project-funds.rst

 There are also many tasks, activities, and projects outside of development work that are important and could enhance the project or community
-- think of, for example, user surveys, translations, outreach, dedicated mentoring of newcomers, community organization, website improvements, and administrative tasks.
+- think of, for example, user surveys, translations, outreach, dedicated mentoring of newcomers, community organizating, website improvements, and administrative tasks.

 Time of people to perform tasks is also not the only thing that funds can be